 Vancouver Truck Accident Attorneys

 If you or a loved one have been involved in a wreck with a commercial vehicle, call Vancouver truck accident lawyers to help you with a personal injury claim.
 You may be unsure of where to turn after a serious accident, but you don’t have to deal with this situation alone.
-Call The Law Offices of Loren S. Etengoff today at (360) 693-2919.
+Call Etengoff Pak Law Group today at (360) 693-2919.

 An average passenger car weighs about 4000 pounds; a fully loaded tractor trailer upwards of 80,000 pounds.
 In other words, you don’t have to be an expert to predict which vehicle will sustain greater damage in the event of a crash.
 In addition, other factors are specific to truck accidents, which require the representation of experienced Vancouver truck accident lawyers.